-Furthermore, preliminary scientific evidence of efficacy and safety of tumor-targeted PRRT has urged several European countries (currently Austria, Estonia, Finland, France, Greece, Portugal, Spain, Switzerland, UK) to implement compassionate use/named patient basis programs.
+Furthermore, preliminary scientific evidence of efficacy and safety of tumor-targeted PRRT has urged several European countries (currently Austria, Denmark, Estonia, Finland, France, Greece, Portugal, Spain, Switzerland, UK) to implement compassionate use/named patient basis programs.
 Hence, since 2000, thousands of patients have been treated with 177Lu-DOTA0-Tyr3-Octreotate (177Lu-DOTATATE) showing promising results in terms of tumor response, safety and quality of life improvement.

 Currently at the end of phase III development with the Netter-1 pivotal study, Lutathera is the most advanced candidate in development for PRRT.

 Design: Netter-1 is the first Phase III multicentric, stratified, open, randomized, controlled, parallel-group study, comparing 177Lu-DOTATATE with Octreotide LAR (Sandostatin® LAR Depot) in patients with inoperable, progressive, somatostatin receptor positive midgut carcinoid tumours.

 Primary endpoint: Progression Free Survival (PFS) as per RECIST 1.1 criteria.
 Objective tumor assessment is performed every 12 weeks until progression is documented using an independent image reading center.